Force Majeure is an instant northern European classic.

 The avalanche is a metaphor for how the narrative builds and swells, as well as how the relationship of the married couple is forced into a breaking point.
 Tomas and Ebba crafts an ideal image in front of their kids through established roles, until a defining moment, reveals the cracks in their marriage.

-Force Majeure is a family drama, quasi thriller, and a revealing examination about relationships.
+Force Majeure is a family drama, quasi thriller, and a revealing examination of relationships.

 Although its overstretched to fit its plot, Force Majeure's narrative, cinematography and cast make it a thought-provoking piece about relationships.